Entrepreneurship and Innovation BA

 • The Process of Entrepreneurship: This set of required courses covers a broad range of topics that immerse students in the practice of entrepreneurship.

-• A choice of three concentration areas: Social Entrepreneurship, Corporate Entrepreneurship, and New Venture Creation.
+• A choice of four concentration areas: Social Entrepreneurship, Corporate Entrepreneurship, New Venture Creation, and Technology Entrepreneurship.

 • Electives: Constitutes a group of courses from the Close School and across the University that reflect the themes of innovation and entrepreneurship.